 If you’re publishing new content while you’re away — you’ll want to get the word out about it.
 Luckily, there are so many automation tools that it’s really very simple.

 One of my favorite tools for scheduling social media content is Hootsuite.
 On the Hootsuite platform, you can manage Facebook, Twitter, Google Plus, LinkedIn, YouTube, and Instagram.
 With the basic plan (which is free) you can add up to three social networks.
 All you have to do is copy and paste your updates into the scheduler, and they'll automatically be sent out at the time and date you specified.

-There is one network that you can’t manage from HootSuite, and that's Pinterest.
-So for Pinterest, I use BoardBooster to manage and schedule my pins.
+There is one network that you can’t manage from Hootsuite, and that's Pinterest.
+So for Pinterest, I use Tailwind to manage and schedule my pins.
 It's only $5 a month and so worth it!
 You can schedule pins and re-loop your pins so that they receive maximum exposure.
-If you're not a fan of BoardBooster, you can also try ViralTag or Tailwind.

 If you send a weekly newsletter, you’ll probably want to continue to do so.
 What I do is create the content before I leave and schedule it out in advance.
 All email marketing platforms have this capability.
 If you’re feeling stressed about time and what to write, you can create a best-of-newsletter that highlights popular content so that you don’t have to write anything new.